Choose Your Language

 The Trend Continues

 This may surprise some, but when I first started writing the campaign using the NWN toolset, I had not planned to release it to the general public.
 This was because the campaign I was writing with the toolset was already a few years underway from a pen and paper (PnP) table-top campaign.
 Initially, I did not see any way to introduce years of material to new players when I was trying to continue the existing story for my PnP players.
 However, because I wanted to bring the campaign to new players, I found a way, by taking the first unconventional step to introduce a "background selection" that allowed new players to start the campaign afresh as if having never experienced the campaign before.
-As you can imagine, this introduced a lot of additional work, as I had to cater for both items and knowledge that the entering payer had of the campaign world, and how their experience differed from someone who had never experienced the campaign before.
+As you can imagine, this introduced a lot of additional work, as I had to cater for both items and knowledge that the entering player had of the campaign world, and how their experience differed from someone who had never experienced the campaign before.

 This difference of gameplay experience only finally becomes resolved within the second module, which is now nearing completion itself.
 What I am trying to say is, while it has taken me a long time to ensure a new audience is accommodated for, this first single unconventional approach I took, while prolonging the build, has, I hope, been worth the effort to bring the campaign to more players.
 Effectively, by the time both old and new players have played the second module, both groups will now be in the same position of background knowledge serving them to complete the campaign within the third module.